The Mueller report’s account of Michael Flynn’s lies

 One of them was Peter Strzok, a senior counterintelligence official who would later face scrutiny for his anti-Trump comments.
 Flynn agreed to talk with them, and when asked, denied that he told Kislyak to back off from escalating situation in response to the sanctions.

 He also lied about a follow-up phone call and another matter: On Dec.
-21, 2016, when Egypt pushed a resolution at the United States critical of Israeli settlements in Palestinian areas, Trump son-in-law Jared Kushner turned to Flynn to push for the Kremlin to oppose the move.
+21, 2016, when Egypt pushed a resolution at the United Nations critical of Israeli settlements in Palestinian areas, Trump son-in-law Jared Kushner turned to Flynn to push for the Kremlin to oppose the move.
 Flynn had unsuccessfully pressured Kislyak on the issue.
 But he told the agents otherwise.

 News of the false statements to the FBI— a crime under federal law— quickly made it to Yates, who on Jan.
 26, called White House counsel Don McGahn.
 She needed to discuss a sensitive matter.